cnai-ds/Datathon-Health-Risk-Prediction/README.md

 ## Our solutions
 We have created a flask application to predict one's diabetes risk, level of glycohemoglobin and cholesterol, and **suggest how one can decrease the risk to specific level**.
-For example, we can say, to decrease the risk to 50% to 20% , we can suggest the person to walk 10 minutes more or sleep 1 hour longer per day.
+For example, we can say, to decrease the risk to 50% to 20% , we can suggest the person to walk 10 minutes more or sleep 1 hour longer per day. <br><br>

 ## Main Models for our application
 - Gradient Boost Regression to predict Glycohemoglobin and Cholesterol level of a person